Clippers sign George to multiyear contract extension

 George’s acquisition from Oklahoma City in July 2019 paved the way for Leonard to join the team as a free agent, giving the Clippers a pair of star players to build around in pursuit of the franchise’s first NBA championship.

-“This is an important moment for our franchise and our fans, to secure a long-term commitment from one of the premier two-way players in the NBA,” said Lawrence Frank, the team’s president of basketball operations.
+George’s extension is “a really significant moment” for the franchise, said Lawrence Frank, president of basketball operations.

-The team next will turn its attention to re-signing Leonard, who could become a free agent after the upcoming season.
+“It’s one thing to acquire a great player like Paul, it’s another to retain him,” he said.
+“We also believe the best is yet to come, both for Paul and the team.”

-George thanked owner Steve Ballmer, Frank, Lue and his teammates for believing in him.
+The Clippers next will turn their attention to re-signing Leonard, who could become a free agent after the upcoming season.
+George was eligible for a contract extension; Leonard is not.

-“As a kid growing up in Southern California, I always dreamed of playing in Los Angeles, where my friends and family could come watch me play,” he said.
-“I am proud to call this my home and look forward to doing my part in helping make the team a tremendous success — both on and off the court — in the years ahead.”
+“What I would love is to play with him for the rest of my contract or the rest of his contract.
+I guess I got to work on that when it comes down to his time,” said George, who spoke to Leonard before signing his extension.
+“Hopefully, it’s a mutual bond.
+We both enjoy playing with one another.
+Hopefully me showing my commitment sticks out.”

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports